 “Each poem in WAYS WE VANISH is an answer to a question—what if this is the best way to say this?
 What if this is the only way to say this?
 These honest, kind-hearted, and generous poems about family (motherhood, fatherhood, sonhood, brotherhood) are also about war, snakes, bees, dancing, graves, marriage, and the moon—in short, life on Earth, and poetry as a way of understanding it.
 ‘You look until / you become looking.’” – Elisa Gabbert, author of THE WORD PRETTY and THE UNREALITY OF MEMORY

 “Stepping into conversation with such collections as Kevin Young’s BOOK OF HOURS and Maggie Smith’s GOOD BONES, Todd Dillard’s beautiful, elegiac book explores a son’s complex grief over the death of his mother, even as he becomes a parent himself.
-There is such care in Dillard’s language, such clarity of image and thought; these poems left me choked up at their tenderness, their urgency, their heartfelt exploration of the territory between loss and love.” – Amorak Huey, author of BOOM BOX and POETRY: A WRITER’S GUIDE
+There is such care in Dillard’s language, such clarity of image and thought; these poems left me choked up at their tenderness, their urgency, and their heartfelt exploration of the territory between loss and love.” – Amorak Huey, author of BOOM BOX and POETRY: A WRITER’S GUIDE

-To order your copy, CLICK HERE!
+To Order Your Copy, CLICK HERE!

-Advanced Praise for GHOSTS OF YOU:
+Advance Praise for GHOSTS OF YOU:

-“GHOSTS OF YOU, the eagerly anticipated compilation of Cathy Ulrich’s brilliantly original ‘Murdered Ladies’ stories, is by turns a haunted and haunting literary work.
+“GHOSTS OF YOU, the much anticipated collection of Cathy Ulrich’s brilliantly original Murdered Ladies series, is by turns a haunted and haunting literary work.
 This book left me deeply moved, shaken, and forever changed.
-Read these stories, then seek out everything else Ulrich has written, for she is a writer of singular voice and vision and this is only the beginning.” – Kathy Fish, author of WILD LIFE: COLLECTED WORKS, 2003-20018
+Read these stories, then seek out everything else Ulrich has written, for she is a writer of singular voice and vision, and this is only the beginning.” – Kathy Fish, author of WILD LIFE: COLLECTED WORKS, 2003-2018